Mittlebenskrise/Mittlebenskrise.github.io/hosting/maria-db.md

 Log in as user `root` with the password you configured earlier (`<db_root_password>`).

 Next, the configuration tables for phpMyAdmin need to be created.
 For that, a new user `pma` needs to be created on the accounts tab.
 Download the database script from [GitHub](https://github.com/phpmyadmin/phpmyadmin/blob/master/resources/sql/create_tables.sql).
-At the top the following lines need to be activated and `@localhost` needs to be removed:
+At the top, the following lines need to be activated, and `@localhost` needs to be removed:

     GRANT SELECT, INSERT, DELETE, UPDATE, ALTER ON `phpmyadmin`.* TO 'pma';

 Now paste and execute the modified script in the “SQL” tab.

-**_Note_**
+/info To install additional themes, download the matching ZIP file and unzip it (e.g., by calling `unzip darkwolf-5.2.zip`).

-To install additional themes, download the matching ZIP file and unzip it (e.g., by calling `unzip darkwolf-5.2.zip`).
-Then copy the unzipped folder into the container by calling
+Then, copy the unzipped folder into the container by calling

     sudo docker cp darkwolf phpmyadmin:/var/www/html/themes/darkwolf